anshnegi10/Website-Frontend-/frontend/README.md

-# 🐞 Bugeater Landing Page
+# 🐞 Frontend Landing Page

 A sleek, modern, and responsive landing page project built with **React**, **Tailwind CSS**, and **Framer Motion**, designed to promote your product or service.
 Developed as part of a summer project.